 - Ensuring that the statutory accounts of the Company and Group are fairly stated and conform with the relevant regulations including acceptable accounting policies that result in balanced and understandable financial statements;

 - Ensuring that there is in place an appropriate succession plan for members of the Board and senior management;

 - Formalising the Company’s strategies on promoting sustainability, focusing on environmental, social and governance aspects.

-- Ensuring the Group adheres to high standards of ethics and corporate behaviour including transparency in the conduct of business; and
+- Ensuring the Group adheres to high standards of ethics and corporate behaviour through the Company’s Code of Conduct & Ethics; and

 - BOARD STRUCTURE